Jailbird with suspected COVID-19 flees from hospital, caught | Headlines

 Jailbird with suspected COVID-19 flees from hospital, caught

-Hyderabad, July 17 (PTI): An undertrial with suspected COVID-19, hospitalised in Warangal district of Telangana, escaped from the hospital and was caught, police said on Friday.
-The prisoner, serving a jail term in connection with theft cases, had a severe bout of cough and was taken with police escort to the government hospital on Thursday to be tested for the virus.
+(EDS: RPT AFTER MINOR EDITS) Hyderabad, July 17 (PTI): An undertrial with suspected COVID-19, hospitalised in Warangal district of Telangana, escaped from the hospital and was caught, police said on Friday.
+Lodged in jail in connection with theft cases since his arrest last month, the inmate had a severe bout of cough and was taken with police escort to the government hospital on Thursday to be tested for the virus.